Motorways in Serbia: A2 motorway

-A2 is a motorway under construction that will link Belgrade with Republika Srpska and Montenegro.
-The route passes Obrenovac, Čačak, Požega,Uzice and ends at Kotroman (at the border with Bosnia and Herzegovina i.e. Republica Srpska), i.e. Arilje, Ivanjica and ends at Boljare (at the border with Montenegro).
+A2 is a motorway under construction that will link Belgrade with Bosnia and Herzegovina and Montenegro.
+The route passes Obrenovac, Čačak, Požega, Užice and ends at Kotroman (at the border with Bosnia and Herzegovina), and ends at Boljare (at the border with Montenegro).

-As of 2021, the Čačak - Požega section is in construction, with Požega - Boljare section in planning.
+As of 2025, the Pakovraće - Požega section has been completed, with Požega - Boljare section in planning.

 A3 motorway

 A3 is runs from Batrovci border crossing with Croatia, passing Sremska Mitrovica and Ruma and ends at Dobanovci interchange near Belgrade.

 A4 motorway

 A4 is a motorway that connects the A1 motorway near Niš to Gradina border crossing with Bulgaria, part of European route E80.

 A5 motorway

 A5 is a motorway under construction that will link A1 with A2.
 The route starts at Pojate interchange near Ćićevac, passes Kruševac and Kraljevo and ends at Preljina interchange near Čačak.
 Construction of this stretch started in December 2019.

+A8 motorway

+A8 is a motorway that links the A3 motorway with Šabac-Loznica expressway.
+The route starts at the interchange near Ruma, passes Hrtkovci and ends near Šabac.